Friday, July 24, 2015

 Filberts (#6 reviewed - Rated 7 of 12)

-The root beer is a real family business product.
-Ronald Filbertand his wife Karen continue to run the family business that started in 1926 when George Filbert and family delivered milk, ice and coal to homes in the Bridgeport neighborhood by horse-drawn wagon.
-The family added root beer when it became popular during Prohibition.
-It was manufactured in half barrels and supplied mostly to taverns across five nearby states.
-Known best for its namesake root beer, Filbert’s also produces 17 flavors of soda.
+Root beer is a family-owned business with a rich history.
+Ronald Filbert and his wife, Karen, continue to manage the family business, which originated in 1926 when George Filbert and his family provided milk, ice, and coal to homes in the Bridgeport neighborhood using horse-drawn wagons.
+The family introduced root beer to the market during Prohibition, when it gained popularity.
+It was initially manufactured in half barrels and primarily supplied to taverns across five neighboring states.
+Renowned for its namesake root beer, Filbert’s also produces a diverse range of 17 soda flavors.

-When I open the bottle, there is not much to notice other than this is one of the darkest root beers I have seen.
-Carbonation is not noticeable and the aroma is faint.
-The brew has a sweet taste, more like a root beer barrel candy.
-While I did not dislike the brew, it was just there.
-There is a taste I cannot identify yet it is slightly smooth.
-A slight hint sugar and vanilla, but it is nowhere near enough for my liking.
-I also think Cane Sugar for part of the sweetener may be what is missing?
-I really am beginning to tell the difference in sweeteners.
+Upon opening the bottle, I noticed that this root beer is notably dark.
+The carbonation is subtle, and the aroma is faint.
+The brew possesses a sweet flavor, reminiscent of root beer barrel candy.
+While I did not find the brew unpleasant, it lacked distinct characteristics.
+There is a taste that I cannot yet identify, but it is slightly smooth.
+A faint hint of sugar and vanilla is present, but it is insufficient for my preference.
+I believe that Cane Sugar may be a contributing factor to the absence of a more pronounced sweetness.
+I am beginning to discern the differences between various sweeteners.

-This is really a bland root beer.
-Carbonation is slightly above the low side.
-The flavor is great to wash down a meal, but lacks in the overall sensation one get from a solid brew.
+This root beer is quite bland.
+The carbonation is slightly above the low end of the range.
+While the flavor is suitable for washing down a meal, it lacks the overall sensation of a well-crafted brew.

 OTHER REVIEWS: